30+ Reasons You Should Buy a Nexus 10 Tablet

 Last update: March 4, 2013

-This article has almost 40,000 views!
+This article has over 40,000 views!
 Thanks for reading it.

 It only took two days for every single model of the Nexus 10 to sell out worldwide.
 The 32GB model sold out just two hours after sales began.